fsprojects/IfSharp/README.md

 If you select "Show me some samples", then there is an "Introduction to F#" which guides you through the language and its use in Jupyter.

-## Windows Local Installation and Execution
+## Windows Local Installation and Use

 1. Download [Anaconda](https://www.anaconda.com/download/) for Python 3.6